AnantkrJain/Microservices-SpringCloud-Docker-Kubernetes/README.md

 5. Cloud Native Apps and 15-factor Methodology

 6. Configuration Management :
-    A. Config Creation using Value, Environment and configurationProperties
+    A. Config Creation using Value, Environment and configurationProperties.
-    B. Runtime configuration change using environment variables, JVM System Properties and Command Line Arguments.
+    B. Externalization of Configuration using environment variables, JVM System Properties and Command Line Arguments and corresponding drawbacks.
-    C. Config read using classpath, file system and git repository.
+    C. Externalization of Configuration using classpath, file system and git repository.
     D. Config refresh using actuator, Spring Cloud Bus and Spring Cloud Config Monitor through WebHooks.
     E. Properties encryption and decryption
     E. Deployment Using Docker Compose for demo default, QA and PROD